ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 # Amazon Bedrock Chat & Summarization Tool

-This project automates the transcription and summarization of audio, video, and text content using AWS services.
-By leveraging Amazon Transcribe for speech-to-text conversion, Amazon Textract for OCR of printed or handwritten text and Amazon Bedrock for generating summaries using foundational GenAI models, the tool streamlines the analysis of multimedia and textual information.
-Additionally, it supports text anonymization, and other handy features such as reading from HTTP(s) URL or PDF text extraction.
+This project automates the transcription, enrichment and summarization of audio, video, and text content using AWS Storage and AI/ML services.
+By leveraging Amazon Transcribe for speech-to-text conversion, Amazon Textract for OCR of printed or handwritten text, Amazon Comprehend for Natural language processing and PII detection and Amazon Bedrock for generating summaries using foundational GenAI models, this tool streamlines the analysis of multimedia and textual information.
+Additionally, it supports text anonymization, and other handy features such as reading from HTTP(s) URL or PDF, MS Word, MS Excel text extraction.

 ## NOTICE

 - **Demonstration Purposes**: This code is intended for **demonstration purposes ONLY**.
-It will incur AWS charges based on the usage of Amazon Bedrock, Amazon Textract, Amazon Transcribe, Amazon S3, and other AWS services this project may use in the future.
+It will incur AWS charges based on the usage of Amazon Bedrock, Amazon Textract, Amazon Transcribe, Amazon Comprehend, Amazon S3, and other AWS services this project may use in the future.

 **Please review AWS pricing details for each service used**